DABURUTTI/SRC-WEBDRAFT-wp/README.md

 # SRC-WEBDRAFT-wp

 ## wtf is dis
-This is DRAFTS of SRC website.
+these are DRAFTS of SRC website.
 It's still work in progress. <br>I'm not sure it's gonna be an official one but I keep coding cuz I need an objective.

 ## toDo
 1. Complete design <---